Rodrigossz/CV/README.md

 ![Badges](./images/badges.JPG)

-The table below has details of my deliveries as an AI Instructor: locations, links, results, technologies, scores, etc. I had the opportunity to teach AI in Redmond, Seattle, Bellevue, Bogota, Sao Paulo, London, Lisbon, Singapore, Sydney, Amsterdam, New York, Orlando, and Dallas.
+The table below has details of my deliveries as an AI Instructor: locations, links, results, technologies, scores, etc.

 What | Where, When | Details
 :---:|:---:|:---